Cognigy/Documentation/docs/insights/explorers/step.md

 ### Test your Flow

-To view the results on the Step Explorer page, test your virtual agent via the Interaction panel or the Demo Webchat.
+To view the results on the Step Explorer page, test your AI Agent via the Interaction panel or the Demo Webchat.
 If you'd like to test your flow through the Interaction Panel, make sure to enable Interaction Panel / Playbook data in the *Filter Bar*

 To do so: